3hiuwoo/PMQ/baselines/CLOCS/README.md

 # CLOCS Unofficial Implementation

-We implement the CMSC variant from CLOCS following the official implementation in order to better align with our experiments.
+We implement the CMSC variant of CLOCS following the official implementation in order to better align with our experiments.

 ## Preparation